calcit-lang/ternary-tree.rs/README.md

-## Persistent structrual sharing tree for Calcit
+## Persistent structural sharing tree for Calcit Runtime

 > a variant of 2-3 tree, with enhancements on ternary branching, optimized with tricks like finger-tree.